 Monitoring enhances human subject protections by promoting regulatory compliance and supporting institute-wide standards for the ethical conduct of research.
 At NYSPI, monitoring of IRB approved research activities includes a conventional compliance auditing function, but also enriches the process of ongoing review of approved research by providing data on the experience of subjects participating in the research and interim data on risks and benefits.
 Finally, the monitoring process contributes to investigator education and training.
-Click on each of the following monitoring activities to view a description.
+More information regarding post-approval monitoring requirements can be found under the Investigator tab.

 Monitoring activities include monitoring IND or IDE Regulatory binders.
 All FDA-regulated studies must maintain a Regulatory Binder with essential documents.
 These documents individually and collectively permit evaluation of the conduct of a trial and the quality of the data produced and serve to demonstrate the investigators compliance with Good Clinical Practice Standards and all applicable regulatory requirements.
 When monitoring studies that are FDA-regulated, the IRB Research Monitor will review the Regulatory Binders to ensure that they contain all required documents.

 Record review is aimed at determining compliance with IRB approved recruitment, consent, procedural, exclusion, drop-out and adverse event reporting requirements.
 For this type of review, the IRB research monitor, or others independent of the research team, examine research files and charts.

 Record review, as above, is conducted by a member of the research team.
 Training, oversight, and periodic re-audit are conducted by the IRB research monitor.